Compare the Assembly Generated for Static vs Dynamic Dispatch in Rust

 Static dispatchDynamic dispatch

-The compiler can inline the static dispatch code for the concrete type.The code generated for a dynamic dispatch is inefficient as the compiler has no knowledge of the concrete type and it invokes the called trait method via a function pointer contained in the vtable associated with the concrete type.
+The compiler can inline the static dispatch code for the concrete type.The code generated for a dynamic dispatch is inefficient as the compiler does not know the concrete type and invokes the called trait method via a function pointer contained in the vtable associated with the concrete type.

 The compiler generates code that is specific to the concrete type.
-This can result in code bloat if static dispatch is being used for a lot of types that implement the applicable trait.The compiler generates code that is works for all types that implement the referenced trait.
+This can result in code bloat if static dispatch is used for many types that implement the applicable trait.The compiler generates code that works for all types that implement the referenced trait.

-In our example, we saw that the compiler inlined the calls to the area method.In our example, we saw that the compiler generated code that called the area method via a function pointer obtained from the vtable.
+In our example, the compiler inlined the calls to the area method.In our example, the compiler generated code called the area method via a function pointer obtained from the vtable.

 Experiment with the Compiler Explorer

-Edit the code in the Compiler Explorer see the assembly generated for the code.
+Edit the code in the Compiler Explorer and see the assembly generated for the code.

 Freeing memory for trait objects